quark-engine/quark-engine/README.md

 ### Rules Classification
-You can add the `-c` option to the quark command, and you can output the rules classification with mutual parent function (only those rules match with 100% confidence).
+You can add the `-c` option to the quark command, and you can output the rules classification with the mutual parent function (only those rules match with 100% confidence).
 ```bash
 quark -a Ahmyth.apk -s -c
 ```